Hierarchical modeling for an industrial implementation of a Digital Twin for electrical drives

-\begin{assumption} For \eqref{eq:Eddy2} to hold, all quantities must have the same frequency $\omega$, but can have different phase angles $\theta$.
-If a quantity is not purely sinusoidal, it can be decomposed into its sinusoidal harmonics and solved separately for each harmonic (in the linear case) using the superposition principle. \end{assumption} The solution of equations \eqref{eq:Eddy1} or \eqref{eq:Eddy2} requires a discretization scheme \cite{ManMM08,Isl10}.
+More details on space and time discretization are discussed in \cite{Bia05,Salon1995} along with solution methods for the resulting discretized finite dimensional system.
+The solution of equation \eqref{eq:Eddy1} requires a discretization scheme \cite{ManMM08,Isl10}.
 The computation time for a complex problem may take a few hours especially in the 3D case.
 Such computing times cannot be tolerated in a digital twin in real operation.
-For this, it is necessary to use model reduction to be closer to the real time requirements.
-Some work in this direction has been proposed \cite{Cod15,SatI13,MueSKNH21} using for example proper orthogonal decomposition (POD) \cite{SatI13} or Gappy POD and the discrete empirical interpolation method (DEIM) \cite{MueSKNH21}.
-In addition, model reduction was used in unsymmetrical problems for rotating machines \cite{BonLRS18} when small perturbations in the geometry or the material parameters are introduced during the mass production process and have to be taken into account in the model treated by the digital twin for the specific electrical machine used in the factory.
+For this, it is necessary to use model reduction to be closer to the real-time requirements.
+Some work in this direction has been proposed \cite{Cod15,SatI13,MueSKNH21} using for example proper orthogonal decomposition (POD) \cite{SatI13} or the Gappy POD and the discrete empirical interpolation method (DEIM) \cite{MueSKNH21}.

+Model reduction was also used in non-symmetric problems for rotating machines \cite{BonLRS18} when small perturbations in the geometry or the material parameters are introduced during the mass production process and have to be taken into account in the model treated by the digital twin for the specific electrical machine used in the factory.

 Model uncertainty is another challenge that has to be taken into account in digital twins.
 This is typically done by incorporating the data gathered from the physical twin to update the parameters in the model of the digital twin.
 An application in this direction can be found in \cite{KapKHTW20}.